Stoned (computer virus): Bitcoin blockchain incident

 On 15 May 2014, the signature of the Stoned virus was inserted into the bitcoin blockchain.
 This caused Microsoft Security Essentials to recognize copies of the blockchain as the virus, prompting it to remove the file in question, and subsequently forcing the node to reload the block chain from that point, continuing the cycle.

 Only the signature of the virus had been inserted into the blockchain; the virus itself was not there, and if it were, it would not be able to function.

-The situation was averted shortly thereafter, when Microsoft prevented the blockchain from being recognized as Stoned.
-Microsoft Security Essentials did not lose the ability to detect a real instance of Stoned.
+The situation was averted shortly thereafter, when Microsoft prevented the blockchain from being recognized as the actual Stoned virus.
+Doing so did not affect Microsoft Security Essentials's ability to detect a genuine infection by the Stoned virus or one of its variants.